andrewcumming/phys512/_sources/outline.md

 Other books you could look at are:

 - [Computational Physics](http://www-personal.umich.edu/~mejn/cp/) by Mark Newman.
 Also an excellent Python-based book.
 It is only available in paper format from the library, but I've linked to the book website which has some sample chapters that you can look at.
 - [An Introduction to Computational Physics](https://mcgill.on.worldcat.org/search/detail/63814390?queryString=tao%20pang%20computational&expandSearch=true&translateSearch=false&databaseList=283%2C638&clusterResults=true&groupVariantRecords=false) by Tao Pang (the link is to the McGill library ebook).
-Excellent coverage of the topics in this course, with code samples in Fortran.
+Excellent coverage of the topics in this course, with code samples in Fortran/Java.
 - [Computational Physics](https://www.physics.purdue.edu/~hisao/book/) by Giordano and Nakanishi.
 An interesting book that is organized by physics topic rather than numerical method.
 - [Numerical Recipes: The Art of Scientific Computing](http://numerical.recipes/book.html) by Press, Teukolsky, Vetterling and Flannery.
 The classic book on numerical methods with really good explanations.
 The downside is that the C/Fortran code comes with a very restrictive license.
 Available to read online (although with annoying popups unless you purchase a license).